 The Herschel Advantage IR range make ideal workshop heaters for commercial and workspace applications.
 The wall-mounted units are designed for spaces with walls giving adequate clearance from the ground (2.3 – 2.5m) and from the ceiling above (minimum 0.3m).
-Available in two power outputs of 1300 & 1950 watts, these heaters produce a comfortable level of heat for a commercial working environment or garage.
+Available in two power outputs of 1300 & 1950 watts and a choice of white elements in a silver body, or black elements in a black body, these heaters produce a comfortable level of heat for a commercial working environment or garage.

 Additional benefits include: